Mary J. Sidlo Obituary (1949 - 2022) Kearney Hub

-Memorial services will be 10:30 a.m.
-Tuesday at the Kearney Church of Christ.
-The Rev. Greg Clark will officiate and inurnment will follow at Kearney Cemetery.
+Memorial services will be at 10:30 a.m. on Tuesday at the Kearney Church of Christ.
+Rev. Greg Clark will officiate and inurnment will follow at the Kearney Cemetery.

 There will be no visitation.